razorpay/razorpay-pod/README.md

 ## Installation | Docs

 ### Note:
-We no longer support Swift 3 , moving forward only the latest version of swift will be supported.We will only support iOS devices using 64 bit architecture i.e iPhone 5s+ and a minimum deployment target of iOS 10+.This decision has been taken based on the following link that clearly shows that the number of devices running iOS 10 are very minimal. https://developer.apple.com/support/app-store/
+We no longer support Swift 3 , moving forward only the latest version of swift will be supported.We only support a minimum deployment target of iOS 10+.This decision has been taken based on the following link that clearly shows that the number of devices running iOS 10 are very minimal. https://developer.apple.com/support/app-store/

 ### Note: